Updated March 16, 2023

-The tests that application has to go through before being deployed in the real work environment includes several different checks that it must have to pass.
-The checks actually comprise of the test cases and as the number of test cases is pretty high to run an efficient check for the application, it takes a lot of time while doing the manual check.
+The tests that the application has to go through before being deployed in the real work environment include several checks that it must pass.
+The checks actually comprise of the test cases, and as the number of test cases is pretty high to run an efficient check for the application, it takes a lot of time while doing the manual check.
 And that is the point where the need for a test automation framework was felt.
 The automation test just makes things happen on its own once the proper command has been given to the system.
 In simple terms, the automation test picks up every test case given by the developer and tries to check the application using that to make sure that the system can work well in uncommon situations as well.

 Test Automation Frameworks

 - There are lots of frameworks available in the market to facilitate automation.
 Selenium, Watir, RobotFramework, Cucumber, Carina are some of the test automation frameworks that have been used very frequently for testing purposes.

 - Based on the application and testing requirements, one can choose any among the above-mentioned testing frameworks.
 They make the testing work very easy by replacing the mechanism of manual testing with of automation testing.

 - The test automation frameworks have the inbuilt functionality pre-defined that could be leveraged while developing the solution to convert the manual process of testing to the automated one.